 Making a Cardboard Art Fountain

 Pieces of recycled cardboard boxes are transformed into a decorative fountain.
-This is a guide about making a cardboard art fountain
+This is a page about making a cardboard art fountain

 You don't need expensive art materials to have fun.
 You can make something from cardboard boxes!
 I created a fountain and you can too.
 Check it out!